-For folks who are trying to eat healthy but are constantly on the go, the salad bar seems like a great default choice compared to fast food choices.
+For folks who are trying to eat healthy but are constantly on the go, the salad bar seems like a great choice compared to fast food.

-But there are many options at the salad bar that can lead to more calories and unhealthy foods, which negate the whole purpose of why you are getting a salad for lunch in the first place.
+But many options at the salad bar can lead to more calories, which negate the whole purpose of why you are getting a salad for lunch in the first place.

 “A salad can provide a vast array of nutrients and fiber when made correctly,” says Kelli Phelan, a registered dietitian at Advocate Sherman Hospital in Elgin, Ill.
 “It will help you feel full longer, while also providing sustainable energy and long-term health benefits.”